 Greetings, Kia Ora, Malo e lelei, Talofa, Bula Vinaka, Namaste

-Waimataitai is a Full Primary School with a roll of approximately 430.
-The school's grading is U5 and has a decile rating of 6 from 2015.
-The school has a total staff of 40.
-In 2017 there will be 17-18 classes operating.
+Waimataitai is a Full Primary School with a roll of approximately 515.
+The school's grading is U6 and has a decile rating of 6.
+The school has a total staff of 45.
+In 2021 there will be 22 classes operating.
 As a large school, Waimataitai is able to provide a range of programmes and opportunities for students that would be difficult to provide in smaller primary schools.

 All students receive an excellent coverage of curriculum, and there is a strong focus on Literacy and Numeracy throughout the school.
 Students have access to a fully networked computer system with access to interactive learning systems, internet, skype and e-mail.
 As well as classroom computers we have pods of laptops, iPads, and Chromebooks available for more intensive use.
 Our senior students (Year5-8) also are part of our Bring Your Own Device (BYOD) programme.

 Newly enrolled students are paired with an older "buddy" and this encourages a "family" atmosphere at the school.
 All students are given regular leadership opportunities.
 The values of honesty, respect, courage, co-operation, responsibility, tolerance and caring are actively promoted at the school, and programmes aim to develop community spirit, value effort, and encourage perseverance.
 After school care is available onsite through the SKIDs programme.